 8. Unwind with a Cambodian Spa or Massage

 After a long day of walking temples, nothing beats a traditional Khmer massage or spa treatment.
 Lemongrass Garden Spa and Sokkhak Spa are both traveler favorites for their peaceful ambiance and skilled therapists.
+Self-care is important after touring temples all day and many travelers like using a nourishing body oil like this one to help keep their skin soft and hydrated.

-9. Explore the Art Scene at theam’s gallery
+9. Explore the Art Scene at Theam’s Gallery

 Part museum, part gallery, part artist’s studio—Theam’s Gallery is a beautiful space that showcases contemporary Cambodian art, lacquerware, and cultural heritage.
 It’s tucked away and not always busy, which makes for a peaceful visit.